hellerchr/WebRap/README.md

 Warning
 -------
 This tool is in an early stage.
-So at the moment the target audience is a the more experienced reprap users not at beginners.
+So at the moment the target audience are experienced users.
 Use at your own risk ;-).